 - Reduce heat to medium and add the ground beef to the cooked onions.
 Scramble beef and onions together, constantly stirring so you don't end up with any large chunks.
 Cook until beef just turns brown, a little pink is ok too as the heat will still be on while you add the potatoes.

 - Once the potatoes are cooked (soft and mashable, but not too squishy) add a few at a time and mash with a fork.
 Stir the mashed potato into the mix to incorporate before adding more potatoes to be mashed.
-Once all the potatoes are incorporated, mix well and season with salt and pepper to taste (about 1 ½ tsp salt and ½-1 tablespoon pepper for me.)
+Once all the potatoes are incorporated, mix well and season with salt and pepper to taste (about 1 ½ teaspoon salt and ½-1 tablespoon pepper for me.)

 - Build the cups: